Jonathan2251/lbd/source/ctrlflow.rst

   ...
   }

-Since the BrcondPats pattern as above uses RC (Register Class) as operand, the following ADDiu pattern defined in Chapter2 will generate instruction **addiu** before the instruction **cmp** for the first IR, **setcc(%2, Constant<c>, setne)**, as above.
+Since the aboved BrcondPats pattern uses RC (Register Class) as operand, the following ADDiu pattern defined in Chapter2 will generate instruction **addiu** before the instruction **cmp** for the first IR, **setcc(%2, Constant<c>, setne)**, as above.